BZWayne/statistical_analysis/README.md

 Research Track 2 - Assignment
 ==================================

-This is the assignment of the course Research Track 2, provided by University of Genoa, Robotics Engineering.
+This is the assignment of the course Research Track 2, Robotics Engineering, University of Genoa, Italy.

 The assignment is divided into three parts, which are:
 * Research Track 2 Documentation course was added using Sphinx for the Research Track 1.